 How to do it: get into teams beforehand, and use a separate device to privately video chat your team members if you aren’t all together.
 Make sure everyone except the quiz master is on mute – so that people can’t hear the other teams discussing answers.
 It’s fun to have some unmute time between rounds though, so everyone can banter and catch up.
 Use a Google Document to send out an answer sheet, and have one person from each team fill in the answers and send them over for marking between rounds.

 READ MORE: Don’t miss my full guide on how to organise an online pub quiz for loads more info.
-I also have a blog with 19 round ideas for your virtual quiz, in case general knowledge is getting a bit dull!
+I also have a blog with 19 round ideas for your virtual quiz, and 25 picture round ideas, in case general knowledge is getting a bit dull!